Arizona Cardinals vs. Seattle Seahawks NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - At home this year, Seattle has two wins against the spread and is 1-3 overall.

-- Seattle has gone over the total once in four home games this year.
+- In four home games this year, Seattle has gone over the total once.

-- The average point total in Seahawks home games this season is 48.5 points, 1.0 more than this outing's over/under (47.5).
+- The average point total in Seahawks home games this season is 48.5 points, 1.0 more than this contest's over/under (47.5).

-- Arizona is 5-0 overall, and unbeaten against the spread, away from home.
+- In away games, Arizona is unbeaten against the spread and 5-0 overall.

-- The Cardinals are unbeaten ATS (1-0) away from home as 2.5-point favorites or more.
+- On the road, the Cardinals are unbeaten ATS (1-0) as 2-point favorites or more.

-- Arizona has hit the over in three of five away games this year.
+- In five road games this year, Arizona has gone over the total three times.

-- The average point total in Cardinals away games this season is 50.4 points, 2.9 more than this matchup's over/under (47.5).
+- The average point total in Cardinals away games this season is 50.4 points, 2.9 more than this contest's over/under (47.5).

 Powered by Data Skrive.